 - This is not a very popular course that cognitive science students take, and is more geared towards people interested in the computer science stream.
 It's also the toughest out of the logic trio, so beware!
 But it's definitely doable! - It also has some tough prerequisites!
 For example, taking MATH 240 before learning logic could make the first part of the class a bit tough! - If you feel like a topic is too unfamiliar, practice with sample solutions!
 See how you should be answering, and then mimic them until you can do them on your own! - Compile all the proofs and propositions seen in class! - The prof tends to curve (class gets curved by a letter grade, for example)!

 MATH 235 or MATH 240 or MATH 242

-PHIL 310 - Intermediate Logic COMP 330 - Theory of Computation core complementary course: logic
+PHIL 310 - Intermediate LogicCOMP 330 - Theory ofComputation

 Dr. Anush Tserunyan